Editorial trust

 Source priority

-• Public legal terms, risk disclosures, fee pages, and help-center policy pages.
+• Public terms, risk disclosures, fee pages, and help pages.

-• Regulator, exchange, or established education sources for traditional product mechanics.
+• Regulators, exchanges, or established education sources for traditional products.

-• Public API responses for live-data fields, with stale and fallback states shown in the UI.
+• Public API data, with old or fallback data labeled in the UI.

-• Third-party technical docs only when they document an endpoint shape or tooling behavior that official docs do not cover clearly.
+• Third-party technical docs only when official docs do not explain an endpoint clearly.

 High-risk pages